alcoves/tidal/README.md

 # Tidal

 Tidal is a distributed video transcoder.
-The current implementation runs on AWS Lamabda and EC2.
+The current implementation runs on AWS Lamabda and ECS Fargate.
 MP4 videos are segmentated and uploaded to s3.
 Then, lambda performs fan out transcoding for each segment.
 The resulting transcoded segments are stitched back together which creates the final video.

 Tidal is under heavy development.
 The API will change drastically.